3liz/lizmap-documentation/source/publish/lizmap_plugin/attribute_table.rst

         - In the *vector layer properties dialog* of the QGIS vector layer, in the *Fields* tab, you can uncheck the checkbox of the column **WFS** for the fields to unpublish.
 This means this fields will not be published via the WFS protocol.
-This is the **simplest and safiest way** to restrict the publication to some fields (for example to get rid of sensitive fields)
+This is the **simplest and safest way** to restrict the publication to some fields (for example to get rid of sensitive fields)
         - You can use this **Fields to hide** option to **hide** the given fields in the attribute table display.
 The hidden fields won't be visible for the end user, but will still be available for Lizmap Web Client.